top of page

 by the board.

-c.
-Fundraising Committee: Assist treasurer in planning and executing fundraisers at
+2. Fundraising Committee: Assist treasurer in planning and executing fundraisers throughout the year, to include collecting donations, running fundraisers during the year and up-selling at conferences.

 Vice-President.
 The community service committee will oversee the advertisement,